galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 1. Copy the following YAML to create a *config.yaml* file on your VM, making a note of the full path of the file:

 ```
-hostname: {hostname}
+hostname: 192.168.1.87
-galasaRegistry: icr.io
+galasaRegistry: icr.io/galasadev
 version: 0.20.0
 engineController:
   controllerVersion: 0.20.0
   engineVersion: 0.20.0
+simplatform:
+  version: 0.15.0
 ```

-Change the ```{hostname}``` value to your hostname.
-Note the two spaces on the last two lines -  they are important in YAML.
+Note the two spaces on the fifth, sixth and last lines -  they are important in YAML.

 If you opened any ports, check that the port numbers are correct in the *config.yaml* file.